 With the paid plan, you will get more features however.

 In conclusion, we can say that SplashID is one of the most limited password managers we have come across.
-With that being said, we can say that it works all right for the average user albeit some small inconveniences.
+With that being said, it is an average password manager software according to user reviews.

-SplashID Safe provides pretty good security measures to ensure that user data is kept safe.
-The company utilizes multi-layer data security hashing, salting, and 256-bit encryption.
+SplashID Safe provides pretty comprehensive privacy and security features to safeguard their user data.
+SplashID offers two factor authentication, using a multi-layer data security hashing, salting, and 256-bit encryption.
 Furthermore, SplashID Safe’s network is secured by a hardened server with monitoring on top-tier Rackspace infrastructure.

 However, given that SplashID’s paid versions allow simultaneous connections to multiple devices – iOS, Android, Windows Phone, MacOS, Windows and Blackberry, you may run the risk your personal information to be stored in SplashID’s local storage.
 Bottom line is SplashID is secure but not bulletproof hence, I recommend that you purchase the hardware safe key as an extra layer of security.